PacktPublishing/Microservices-with-Spring-Boot-and-Spring-Cloud-Third-Edition/README.md

 ## Errata

+* **Chapters 4 - 23**

+  The deprecated CLI command `docker-compose` (v1) has been replaced with with `docker compose` (v2) in the test script `test-em-all.bash`.
+For more information, see [Docker docs on how to migrate to Compose V2](https://docs.docker.com/compose/migrate/#:~:text=From%20July%202023%20Compose%20V1,supported%20versions%20of%20Docker%20Desktop).

 * **Page 51**, section *Using Spring Initializr to generate skeleton code*:

   Spring Boot 3.0.x is no longer available for use by Spring Initializr.
 For updated instructions on how to use Spring Initializr with Spring Boot 3.1, see [Upgrade to Spring Boot 3.1](https://callistaenterprise.se/blogg/teknik/2023/10/18/microservices-upgrade-to-SpringBoot31/).

 * **Page 81**, section *Running our first Docker commands*: